ActionMesh: Animated 3D Mesh Generation with Temporal 3D Diffusion: Implementation details

 \section{Implementation details}

-\paragraph{Temporal 3D diffusion.} We train with AdamW (learning rate $1\times10^{-4}$, weight decay $1\times10^{-2}$) in bfloat16 mixed precision, using a global batch size of 96 for $170{,}000$ steps.
+\paragraph{Temporal 3D diffusion.} The temporal 3D diffusion model follows the TripoSG~\citep{li2025triposg} backbone: it is composed of 21 self-attention DiT blocks (16 heads, 2048 width, 64 latent dim).
+We train with AdamW (learning rate $1\times10^{-4}$, weight decay $1\times10^{-2}$) in bfloat16 mixed precision, using a global batch size of 96 for $170{,}000$ steps.
 The dataset comprises $13{,}200$ animated object sequences drawn from Objaverse~\citep{deitke_objaverse_2022}, Objaverse-XL~\citep{deitke_objaverse-xl_2023}, and an internal corpus. \textbf{Inputs.} (i) \emph{Input frames:} for each armature-driven sequence (at least 16 and up to 128 keyframes), we render 16 viewpoints per keyframe with uniformly spaced azimuths and elevations in $[40^\circ,85^\circ]$. (ii) \emph{Input point-clouds:} for each sequence we construct a canonical point cloud $\pc\in\RR^{\npc\times6}$ with $\npc=500{,}000$ points (XYZ and normals) together with the armature configurations over keyframes; we then deterministically deform $\pc$ to each keyframe $k$ to obtain $\pc_k$, aligned with the rendered image $\img_k$.
 Training uses 16-frame sequences: each batch contains a video clip $(16\times H\times W\times3)$ and the aligned sequence of deformed point clouds with normals $(16\times \npc\times6)$.
 We extend TripoSG image pre-processing to video by computing the union object bounding box over the whole sequence and resizing every frame so that this box occupies $90\%$ of the height or width; applying a consistent crop across frames avoids spurious scale/translation cues.
 Consistent with~\citep{yenphraphai2025shapegen4d}, we find that deforming a single canonical point cloud over time—rather than re-sampling points at each timestep—is critical for stable training of our temporal 3D diffusion model.
 We encode point clouds with a frozen $\encthreed$ to obtain latents; during training, we randomly select $\nsrc\in\{1,2,3\}$ latents as ground-truth conditioning and train on the remaining latents using the standard flow-matching objective.
 Due to memory constraint, we train with $T=1024$ tokens, however, at inference, $T=2048$.